Faiz96dev/customcult.io-master/hugo/content/courses/cloud-functions/intro-course-resources.md

 We are only scratching the surface, check out these learning resources:

-- AngularFirebase Cloud Functions Lessons
+- AngularFirebase Cloud Functions lessons
 - Official Firebase Functions Docs and Video Series